Complete Payroll Management: 2026 Guide

 - CSG/CRDS: 9.7% (of which 6.8% tax-deductible)

-DSN: The backbone of declarative payroll
+DSN: The Backbone of Declarative Payroll

 To be compliant, the electronic pay slip must:

-- Be accessible, readable and downloadable by the employee
+- Be accessible, readable, and downloadable by the employee

-- Allow access even after contract termination
+- Permit access even after employment termination

-Electronic signature of payroll documents: When and why?
+Electronic Signature of Payroll Documents: When and Why?

-- Qualified electronic signature (QES): required for high-stakes legal documents
+- Qualified Electronic Signature (QES): required for high-stakes legal documents

-Automation and Payroll Software: 2026 Overview
+Automation and Payroll Software: 2026 Landscape

 The French payroll software market is dominated by a few major players (Silae, Cegid, ADP, Payfit, Lucca) as well as integrated ERPs (SAP, Sage, Oracle HCM).
 In 2026, the determining criteria for choosing a solution include: